aghababa/Visualization-of-Geolife-Trajectory-Dataset/Plots-with-new-50-landmarks-PCA-new-method/README.md

 Trajectory query task is done, but I'm working on a new idea to improve its accuracy.

 Note that all of our data is shown now on the map and it works well.

+@ November 30, @15:00 pm

+Only main.js and Computation.js are updated.

+Trajectory query task is improved with showing roghly 20 trajectories to the user.

+Centers of clusters are more highlighted.

+When you hover on a point in scatter plot, its corresponding trajectory is drown on the map which is nice.